-by Margaret LaPré, Walsh School of Foreign Service, Georgetown University
+by Margaret LaPré, Walsh School of Foreign Service, Georgetown University, Class of 2022

 When recruitment for the first Rheinland-Pfalz Transatlantic Ambassador Internship began in winter 2021, it was impossible to imagine what the summer would have in store.
 After almost a year of pandemic conditions—including one semester of online learning for me and nine months of virtual programming for the Atlantic Academy—expecting the unexpected had become standard practice.
 Unlike in summer 2020, when the program was meant to originate but was cancelled due to COVID-19, remote work systems were well-developed.
 The internship’s three sponsoring organizations—the Atlantic Academy, the State Chancellery of Rheinland-Pfalz, and the US Forces Liaison Office in Mainz—were determined to get the program off the ground to avoid another year of postponement.